boformer/MovableBridge/Documentation.md

-﻿Movable Bridge Mod: Documentation for Asset Creators
+Movable Bridge Mod: Documentation for Asset Creators
 ====================================================

 A movable bridge is an animated building with integrated network segments.
 Usually it consists of the following elements:

 * A main building, consisting of the moving part of the bridge
-* Custom Animation Loader `animations.unity3d` file for the opening/closing animation of the bridge
+* Custom Animation Loader `animations.unity3d` file for the opening/closing animation of main building
-* Multiple sub-buildings for the static bridge parts
+* Sub-buildings for the static bridge parts
 * An invisible road or train bridge network for the moving part of the bridge
 * A visible road or train bridge network for the static parts of the bridge
 * A shader-animated barrier or traffic prop